 - Ensure the relevant customer is selected, then select the relevant receipt from the grid.

-- Scan the SKU barcode and any associated track-by's to verify accuracy (or manually enter any values that need to be modified), enter the quantity received, then tap Next.
+- Scan the SKU barcode and any associated track-by's to verify accuracy (or manually enter any values that need to be modified), enter the actual quantity received, then tap Next.

 Note: If using a consumer device, you must first select a line item from the grid to verify the received SKU before you can begin scanning.